A safe and enjoyable way to remain involved while enjoying the outdoors, surfing is as common as ever.

 How to surf?

-The first time you start, get yourself on a large board.
+The first time you start, get yourself on a large board if you are in doubt check out this detailed article about asymmetrical surfboards.
 We have seen too many rookies on brand-new, pricey shortboards that are super awesome but lack the scale and duration for the rider to catch enough waves to actually develop their skills.
 There is no shame beginning on a 10-foot soft-top longboard that is easy to paddle and stable to ride.
 While doing this you are going to get a lot of experience learning to read the ocean and popping up with ease.
 And if you are more professional, you will get your first serious board.
 Now you got winter wetsuits ready and a surfboard, read on for some surfing tips.

 Below, we have mentioned 10 tips for inexperienced surfers that should get you started on the right track and hopefully on to a lifetime of fun.